 Latest Elton John Articles

-A surprise appearance with Elton John at Madison Square Garden in New York City 42 years ago ended up being the last performance by the iconic member of The Beatles.
+A surprise appearance with Elton John at Madison Square Garden in New York City on this date in 1974 ended up being the last performance by the iconic member of The Beatles.

 More Elton John Articles